chessturo/SpotifyInsights/README.md

 SpotifyInsights allows users to view their current top 20 songs.

 CSE 143 final project by Mitchell Levy, Jaden Wang, and Lianne Kniest (2020).
+Final version of this repo at the due date: https://github.com/levymitchell0/SpotifyInsights/tree/9af3aca1daecf91584777fc7191925b5ea0a1c44/.
+We've continued to make minor bug fixes since then.

 ## Description